go-json-experiment/json/proposal.md

     - **New in v2** to provide an explicit author-specified way to prevent `MatchCaseInsensitiveNames` from taking effect on a particular field.
+    This option provides a means to opt-into the v2-like behavior.

 - **inline**: The "inline" option specifies that the JSON object representation of this field is to be promoted as if it were specified in the parent struct.
 It is the JSON equivalent of Go struct embedding.
 A Go embedded field is implicitly inlined unless an explicit JSON name is specified.
 The inlined field must be a Go struct that does not implement `Marshaler` or `Unmarshaler`.
 Inlined fields of type `jsontext.Value` and `map[~string]T` are called “inlined fallbacks”, as they can represent all possible JSON object members not directly handled by the parent struct.
 Only one inlined fallback field may be specified in a struct, while many non-fallback fields may be specified.
 This option must not be specified with any other tag option. ([example](https://pkg.go.dev/github.com/go-json-experiment/json#example-package-InlinedFields))

     - **New in v2**.
 Inlining is an explicit way to embed a JSON object within another JSON object without relying on Go struct embedding.
 The feature is capable of inlining Go maps and `jsontext.Value` ([#6213](https://github.com/golang/go/issues/6213)).

 - **unknown**: The "unknown" option is a specialized variant of the inlined fallback to indicate that this Go struct field contains any number of “unknown” JSON object members.
-The field type must be a `jsontext.Value`, `map[~string]T`.
+The field type must be a `jsontext.Value` or a `map[~string]T`.
 If `DiscardUnknownMembers` is specified when marshaling, the contents of this field are ignored.
 If `RejectUnknownMembers` is specified when unmarshaling, any unknown object members are rejected even if a field exists with the "unknown" option.
 This option must not be specified with any other tag option. ([example](https://pkg.go.dev/github.com/go-json-experiment/json#example-package-UnknownMembers))

     - **New in v2**.
 The "inline" feature technically provides a way to preserve unknown member ([#22533](https://github.com/golang/go/issues/22533)).
 However, the "inline" feature alone does not semantically tell us whether this field is meant to store unknown members.
 The "unknown" option gives us this extra bit of information so that we can cooperate with options that affect unknown membership.